oamg/leapp/docs/source/first-actor.md

 ### Creating a topic

-Next we will have to create a topic, which we will call *SystemInfo* topic
+Create the *SystemInfo* topic.

 ```shell
     $ snactor new-topic SystemInfo
 ```

-This time the folder topics has been created with a systeminfo.py file that provides the complete code and definition for the *SystemInfoTopic* class we will use in the model.
+The topics directory has been created with a systeminfo.py file, which provides the complete code and definition for the *SystemInfoTopic* class used in the model.

 #### Screencast